orbitalflower/orbitalflower.github.io/_posts/2017-08-07-apotheosis-prestige-classes.md

 - Fatespinner ([Tome and Blood][]) gains the outsider type, but of no particular plane.
 The updated five-level version of Fatespinner printed in Complete Arcane no longer gains outsider type.
+- Follower of the Skyserpent (Dragon #307) changes to outsider type at level 5 of 5.
 - Incandescent Champion (Magic of Incarnum) gains the outsider type at level 10.
 - Initiate of Pistis Sophia (Book of Exalted Deeds) gains the outsider type at level 10.
 - Knight of the Sacred Seal (Tome of Magic) gains the outsider type at level 5, its final level.
+- Tiger Mask (Dragon #300) gains the outsider type at level 5, its final level.
 - Troubador of Stars (Book of Exalted Deeds) gains the outsider type at 10th level.
 - Yuan-Ti Cultist (Savage Species) gains Outsider type at level 10.